Skip to main content

 Does it work if Obsidian is closed?
 No. The Local REST API runs inside Obsidian, so the app needs to be open.

 Does it support multiple vaults?
 One server instance points at one running Obsidian instance.
-Run multiple MCP server entries (different names + different ports) if you switch vaults frequently.
+Run multiple MCP server entries (different names) if you switch vaults frequently.
+Multi-vault routing may come later.

 Why HTTPS by default with OBSIDIAN_VERIFY_TLS=false?
 The plugin ships a self-signed cert.
 The traffic is loopback-only (127.0.0.1), so verification adds friction without a real security gain.
 If you've replaced the cert, set the flag.

 Is this safe?
-The MCP server gives the model whatever access the API key grants.
-Anything the model is willing to delete, it can delete.
-Treat it like any agent with file write access — review what it's about to do, especially before bulk operations.
+The MCP server gives the model whatever access the API key grants — including delete and overwrite.
+Treat it like any agent with file write access: review what it's about to do, especially before bulk operations. move_note is designed for exactly this — making the safe path the default.

 Acknowledgements